 can I freeze manti?-

 Manti are great to freeze!
 Just prepare everything as instructed.
 Layout onto a cutting board or tray, dust with flour.
 Place in the freezer.
-Once completely frozen, place into Ziploc bag.
+Once completely frozen, place into freezer bags.
 They can stay in the freezer for months.

 About 3 times a year, I take two full days and make as many as I can.
 They taste as if they’re fresh and make for a great dinner when I just don’t have the time or energy to cook.